bpops/macos-montecarlo/README.md

 # macOS Monte Carlo Installer
 ### push-button installation of Geant4/Root/GATE on macOS

-This bash script aims to perform all necessary downloads, compilations, and installations to get [Geant4](https://geant4.web.cern.ch)~~, [Root](https://root.cern.ch), and [GATE](http://www.opengatecollaboration.org)~~ up and running on vanilla macOS with a single command (currently only Geant4 implemented).
+This bash script aims to perform all necessary downloads, compilations, and installations to get [Geant4](https://geant4.web.cern.ch), [Root](https://root.cern.ch)~~, and [GATE](http://www.opengatecollaboration.org)~~ up and running on vanilla macOS with a single command (currently only Geant and Root implemented).

 Open a terminal, navigate to the cloned repo, and run `source macos-montecarlo.sh`.
 Geant4 will be installed to `/usr/local/share/Geant4-11.0.2/`, with executables into `/usr/local/bin`.
 Root will be installed by homebrew into the usual `/usr/local/Cellar` location (symlinked into `/usr/local/bin`).

-To test successful installation, run:
+To test successful Geant4 installation, run: `geant4-config --help`.
-- version: `geant4-config --version`
-- configuration: `geant4-config --help`
-- datasets: `geant4-config --check-datasets`
+To test successful Root6 installation, run `root`.

 ## Disclaimers